-A supplementation plan isn't about taking random products.
-It's about nutrition, training, and aligned goals.
+A supplementation plan is not about taking random products.
+It's about aligned nutrition, training, and goals.

-Supplements do not replace a balanced diet, but they can help meet specific nutritional needs when food is not enough.
+Supplements do not replace a balanced diet, but they can help meet specific nutritional needs when diet alone is not enough.

 - What is your main goal?